Life Guard Horse Regiment: War of the Third Coalition

 In 1805, the regiment took part in the Austrian campaign against the Great Army of Emperor Napoleon, and on 20 November it participated in the Battle of Austerlitz.
 All five squadrons of the regiment under the command of Major General Ivan Yankovich, along with the Imperial Guards' Hussars, attacked a battalion of French infantry.
 Privates of the 3rd platoon of the 2nd squadron Gavrilov, Omelchenko, Ushakov and Lazunov captured an honorary trophy - the French battalion "eagle" of the 4th line regiment.
 For this distinction, the inscription “For the capture of the enemy banner at Austerlitz on 20 November 1805” was added to the regiment standard.

 War of the Fourth Coalition

 In 1807, the Horse Guards fought in the battles of Heilsberg and Friedland.
 On 2 June (N.S.
 14 June) at Friedland, the regiment attacked and overturned the French cavalry and then broke into the infantry regiments.
 The 4th squadron of the regiment under the command of rittmeister Ivan M. Vadbolsky, at the cost of heavy losses, saved the regiment from counterattacks by French cavalry.
-In the cavalry attack, 16 officers and 116 lower ranks of the regiment were killed.
+In the cavalry attack, 16 officers and 116 enlisted men of the regiment were killed.